atelierbram/syntax-highlighting/atelier-schemes/README.md

 ![demotiles for Forest colorscheme](http://atelierbram.github.io/syntax-highlighting/assets/img/svg/atelierschemes-demotiles-forest_1200x300.svg)

-demotiles for Forest colorscheme

 ## Heath
 Base color for Heath is magenta, and here the background-colors have these cool-red colors for the background, but then obviously toned down quite a bit.
 [More info](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/heath)

 ![demotiles for Heath colorscheme](http://atelierbram.github.io/syntax-highlighting/assets/img/svg/atelierschemes-demotiles-heath_1200x300.svg)

-demotiles for Heath colorscheme

 ## Sulphurpool
 Base color for Sulphurpool is purple (_here called violet_), and here the background-colors have these purplish colors for the background.